 Pilsner Urquell Brewery

-A guided tour of this famous brewery incorporates a visit to the Brewery Museum, the brewery plant and the cellars to explore the malt house and the traditional art of barrel making.
+Plzeňský Prazdroj is the leading producer and exporter of Czech beer, currently exporting beer to over 50 countries worldwide.
+Pilsner Urquell is one of the leading brands and a guided tour of its famous brewery incorporates a visit to the brewery museum, the brewery plant and the cellars to explore the malt house and the traditional art of barrel making.
 The tour provides your students with a varied insight into the production of beer and is an excellent example of a successful Czech brand.

 Slavia Prague Football Stadium

 Students go on a guided tour of this modern stadium that will give them an insight into how the football club is run and allows visitors to see the pitch, dug out areas, the directors’ boxes and seating areas.